Manage My Booking

 Fly to Amman

-As the capital of Jordan, Amman is littered with culture, which dates back 5500 years.
-Its biggest draw however is its location on the Red Sea as well as the easy access to Petra.
+As the capital of Jordan, Amman boasts a rich culture 5500 years old.
+Its biggest feature is its location on the Red Sea, as well as the easy access to Petra.
 Book cheap flights to Amman now with flynas.

-In Amman the Red Sea is a must-visit especially if you’re an avid scuba diver or enjoy snorkelling over the coral reefs.
+In Amman, the Red Sea is a must-visit especially if you’re an avid scuba diver or enjoy snorkelling over the coral reefs.
 Other sites to see include The Citadel at sunset, the Roman Amphitheatre, the Abu Darwish Mosque, Wadi Zarqa Ma’in and Darat al Funun which means ‘small house of the arts’.
-The most popular attraction however is located outside of Amman in Petra.
-A three-hour drive, this is a day-trip worth doing.
+The most popular attraction, Petra, is located a three-hour drive outside of Amman - a day-trip worth doing.

 Eating out in Amman